This post may contain affiliate links which won’t change your price but will share some commission.

 - All-American Hamburger with Crispy Onion Strings & Burger Sauce

 - 2 1/4 teaspoons active dry yeast

 - 1 1/2 teaspoons salt

 - Sesame seeds (optional)

-- In a glass measuring cup, combine the warm water, milk, sugar, and yeast.
+- In a glass measuring cup, combine the warm water, milk, 1 tablespoon of the sugar, and the yeast.
 Allow the yeast to proof (get all foamy and bubbly) for 5-10 minutes.
 Meanwhile, in a separate bowl, gently beat 1 egg and the yolk of the second egg, reserving the white of the second egg for brushing the tops of the buns before baking them.

 - Cover the bowl with plastic wrap and let the dough rise in a warm place until doubled in size, roughly 1-2 hours.
 Meanwhile, line a baking sheet with parchment paper.

 - Once the dough has risen, punch it down and turn it onto a lightly floured surface and divide it into 8 equal-size parts using a bench scraper or pizza cutter.